 Ross Lake is an open geometric grid of long fiber, pure unbleached, undyed linen.
 Ross Lake has the added advantage of being an extra wide width, making it useful in a variety of applications and environments.
 Made of the finest linen, grown and processed to the absolute minimum, the fabric is reminiscent of new mown hay in the sun.
 A smart choice for drapery that's visually stunning and functionally sturdy.
 Would make romantic drapes for your canopy bed!
 Would also make nice scarves, summer blankets, and all sorts of apparel.

-The yarns are woven into the fabric at a mill in southern Italy that has been in the same location for over 100 years.
+The yarns are woven into the fabric at a mill in southern Italy that has been in the same location for over 100 years; and which has earned the "Master of Linen" designation.
 This mill uses absolutely no sizers or de-sizers, in fact it uses no chemicals at all throughout their production process, avoiding chemical baths that degrade the yarn's quality and inherent strength.

 Note about long fibers